site hit counter

 1. Water Saturation:

-The water saturation level can affect how ingredients absorb flavors.
+The level of water absorption can influence how well ingredients take on the flavors in a dish.
 Over-saturated vegetables can become mushy, while under-saturated ones might be too crunchy.

 1. Acidity Levels: